 Potential lexical cues: unclear, little is known, unexplored, open question, not been determined, not been explored, not been studied, controversial, debated, further investigation, not assessed, not comprehensively, limitation, not designed to, did not allow for, etc.

-We assume a statement annotated as “area of investigation” could lead to another paper on the topic.
+We assume a statement annotated as “new topic” could lead to another paper on the topic.

 Goal for knowledge: topic in need of investigation